 To retrieve a service fault code, you may initially have to awaken the control by pressing and holding the “Stop” switch.
 Then tap the “Stop” switch when.
 This displays a two-digit service code, which consists of 2 sets of flashes.
 The very first set of flashes represents the very first variety of the code; after a time out, the 2nd set of flashes indicates the code’s 2nd number.
 After a long time out, the sequence repeats.
 For instance, fault code 36 appears as blink-blink-blink– time out– blink-blink-blink-blink-blink-blink.
 Press the “Stop” switch to stop the flashing code.
 A total list of fault codes appears in the back of the operators manual or can be found online in the Cummins Recreational Vehicle power cell Handbook, www.goo.gl/IY2Vpz.
 To see a Cummins video that shows how to retrieve a fault code, check out www.youtube.com/watch?v=q3gJvJaBtO8.

-It’s extremely crucial to work out a Cummins generator routinely since generators that sit unused have more problems.
+It’s extremely crucial to work out a Cummins alternator routinely since alternators that sit unused have more problems.
 Cummins owner’s handbooks state that the power cell needs to be performed at least two hours monthly if use is irregular.
-The machine needs to be operated at approximately half the power to drive off wetness from inside the generator and to eliminate oxide from electrical contacts and power cell slip rings.
+The machine needs to be operated at approximately half the power to drive off wetness from inside the alternator and to eliminate oxide from electrical contacts and power cell slip rings.
 Running the system at light or no load won’t accomplish that.
 Working out the machine also secures your service warranty.
 If an issue establishes later on and the hour meter reveals that the system hasn’t been run much, guarantee coverage might be rejected.

 A great prestart checklist starts with extending the power slide and removing the side gain access to cover.
 Check the engine oil level and look quickly for anything out of location, such as fuel or coolant leakages.
-(Note: On the 8-kilowatt and 6-kilowatt Cummins QD generators, the oil is examined utilizing the dipstick near the stop/start switch.)
+(Note: On the 8-kilowatt and 6-kilowatt Cummins QD power cells, the oil is examined utilizing the dipstick near the stop/start switch.)
 If you are driving and decide to utilize the coach’s air conditioning system, you won’t make these checks right then, however, don’t overlook them.
 Make it part of your regular to check the alternator regularly at a campground, depending on how typically it has been utilized.

 Common Service Interval